annafrei924/Freiman-Conway-2024/README.md

 # Conway's Game of Life Project

 This project uses an interactive GUI to mimic Conway's Game of Life.
-It also feaures an RLE translator, so if the user submits an RLE and hits enter, the field clears and the RLE is loaded into the field.
+It also feaures an RLE translator, so if the user enters or pastes in
+1. The text of an RLE file
+2. The URL of a file online that contains the RLE
+3. The location of the file on one's computer

+the RLE is loaded into the field.

 ![GameOfLife](Screenshots/GameOfLife.png)